7–THE FOOL AND THE POLARITIES

 The Hanged Man teaches voluntary suspension for insight.
 Death teaches unavoidable endings and release.
 Together they form the art of letting go—sometimes by choice, sometimes by necessity.

-• If over, complete one concrete closure act (return the key, cancel the subscription, have the conversation, box the item).
-Add one tiny act of aliveness the same day, so release doesn’t become numbness.
+• If over: do one concrete closure act (return the key, cancel the subscription, have the conversation, box the item).

 THIRD SEPTENARY POLARITIES

-Bondage in shadow vs. rupture of illusion
+Bondage in Shadow vs. Rupture of Illusion

-Collapse patterns:
+Collapse Patterns

 • Too much Devil: secrecy, stuckness, self-sabotage, identity fused with shame.